 The SKATS metropolitan transportation improvement program (MTIP) and the state STIP must include every capital and operating project for which assistance will be requested from FTA or FHWA.
-SAMTD is the direct recipient of FTA's urbanized formula grant program funds (49)

-Transportation Improvement Program Development and Maintenance cooperatively to develop the TIP and agree on how these funds will be spent, and to meet requirements concerning public participation for the TIP and TIP revisions.
-To implement this, SAMTD staff will: Work with the ODOT, FTA, SKAT staff, and the SKATS Technical Advisory Committee (TAC) in updating and maintaining the 2015-
+SAMTD is the direct recipient of FTA's urbanized formula grant program funds (49 USC 5307, 5310, 5339, and other new programs under FAST-Act), and after consideration of comments and views of the public, prepares the final program of projects (POP).
+The MPO and the SAMTD have to work cooperatively to develop the TIP and agree on how these funds will be spent, and to meet requirements concerning public participation for the TIP and TIP revisions.
+To implement this, SAMTD staff will: